 Treatment for an Addiction to Video Games

 There are many forms of digital media that we can use to entertain ourselves, even for hours at a time.
-One of these is video games, which have been around since the 1970’s.
-At that time, the games were much more basic.
+One of these is video games, which have been around since the 1970s.
+At that point, the games were much more basic.
 Also, they were heavily pixelated, with straightforward controls and programs.
 They have evolved into beautiful graphics that look almost lifelike in some games.
 Many games have complex roles and storylines.
-This can be enjoyable.
-But, as with many other activities, video games can possibly develop into a serious addiction.
+Graphics and advanced storylines can be enjoyable.
+But, as with many other activities, video games can develop into a serious addiction.
+Addiction to video games is a serious problem which needs to be handled.

 Of course, not every person that plays video games has or develops an addiction to them.
 Much of it comes down to their life and game balance.
 It can reach a point for some individuals where video games begin to interfere with their daily life and responsibilities.